Guide to sales tax for Amazon FBA sellers

 Below you’ll find step-by-step instructions for how to export your sales tax data from your Amazon Seller Central account.
 Be sure to log into your Amazon account to get started.

-Before we begin, however, it’s important to note that TrustFile users can connect TrustFile directly to their Amazon Seller Central account and sync data automatically.
-There is no need to import Amazon sales data in CSV form.
+Before we begin, however, it’s important to note that Avalara Returns for Small Business users can connect directly to their Amazon Seller Central account and sync data automatically - no CSV files, Excel files, or other complicated nonsense.
 With that said…

 - Log into your Amazon Seller Central account.

 - Navigate to "reports".